Hemlock Woolly Adelgid

 The white, cottony egg sacs of the hemlock woolly adelgid can be seen on the undersides of hemlock branches at the base of needles year-round.
 Hemlocks that are infested will develop needles that yellow and eventually fall off, leaving dead, bare branches and thin crowns.
 Infested trees decline and die over several years.

-It is important to report trees that are suspected of having HWA.
+It is important to report trees with suspected HWA.
 Check out this guide for more identification tips.
 If you suspect that a tree is infested, please contact the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) Pest Reporting Hotline at 1-866-440-7523 or DATCPPestHotline@wi.gov.
+Individuals reporting possible HWA are encouraged to send clear, close-up photos to help with identification.
 For more information, visit the DATCP HWA webpage .

 Adelgids are related to aphids and have a similar, complex life cycle.
 HWA (Adelges tsugae) is parthenogenic, which means all individuals are female and produce offspring without mating.
 In North America there are two generations per year.